smiah069/helloWorld/emacs-help.md

 >                        (lambda () (interactive) (find-alternate-file "..")))))
 >

-## Installing AucTeX for emacs to have improved Latex Editor (for macOS)
+## Installing AucTeX for emacs for  improved Latex Editor (for macOS)

 1. M-x package-list-packages